How to Make Italian Sausage Pasta Skillet in 30 Minutes

 Tips and Variations

 • Make it one-pot: Skip boiling the pasta separately.
-Just add 2 to 2½ cups of broth to the skillet and stir in uncooked pasta.
+Add 2 to 2½ cups of broth to the skillet and stir in uncooked pasta.
 Cover and cook until the pasta is tender.

 • Prep ahead: Brown the sausage ahead of time and freeze it in portions.
 It keeps well for 2 to 3 months and makes this a super quick meal.